 When Wilson ultimately died in a drunken drowning accident in 1983, Manson believed it was karma: “Dennis Wilson was killed by my shadow because he took my music and changed the words from my soul.”

 According to Vincent Bugliosi, the prosecuting attorney on the Manson murder case, Manson’s obsession with music and lack of success in the industry contributed to the 1969 murders that made him infamous.

-In August 1969, Manson reportedly summoned his followers and announced that it was time for Helter Skelter to begin.
-He sent some of his most trusted devotees — Susan Atkins, Patricia Krenwinkel, Linda Kasabian, and Charles “Tex” Watson — to both commit homicides against Hollywood’s wealthy elite and try to frame black men for the crimes, thus initiating the race war Manson believed was coming.
+The Serial Killer saint of America sent some of his most trusted devotees — Susan Atkins, Patricia Krenwinkel, Linda Kasabian, and Charles “Tex” Watson — to both commit homicides against Hollywood’s wealthy elite and try to frame black men for the crimes, thus initiating the race war Manson believed was coming.

 In the end, Manson was convicted as the brainwashing leader of the group, found guilty of murder, and sentenced to death, which was commuted to life imprisonment after California abandoned capital punishment soon after.

 Charles Manson would spend the remainder of his life since behind bars before dying in prison on November 19, 2017 at age 83.